Guseyn/guseyn.com/static/md/posts/eo-is-wrong.md

 }
 ```

 You can see that we use methods `toJSON()` and `printedLibraryAsJSON()`, but just imagine that we have a lot more different objects with more methods.
 Let's say we want to be able to print our objects in XML as well.
 So we have to add method `toXML()` to `Library` and `Book` classes, and method `printedLibraryAsXML()` to `SomeClassThatHasToUseLibrary` class.
-And at this point, you cannot do everything in one composition in the enrty point of your app, as your objects would depend on other methods.
+And at this point, you cannot do everything in one composition in the enrty point of your app because your objects would depend on other methods.

 I mean it's okay, but do we really make our code composible or we just create objects with `new` key words.
 Instead of one big composition we have a lot of different compositions which are in different places in our program.